jthack/PIPE/README.md

 <a name="introduction"/>

-## Introduction:
+## Introduction
 Prompt injection is the highest profile vulnerability in AI-powered features and applications.
-However, the impact varies greatly depending on who will use the feature, what data is accessible, and what functionality is exposed to the LLM.
+It's also one of the most misunderstood.
+The impact varies greatly depending on who will use the feature, what data is accessible, and what functionality is exposed to the LLM.
 This guide aims to assist developers in creating secure AI-powered applications and features by helping understand the actual risks of prompt injection.

-### Requirements for Risk
+### Risk Factors
 In order for Prompt Injection to be a security risk, there must be two existing components.
 1. Untrusted Input
 2. Impactful Functionality